kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## Connect

-The first thing your algorithm should do is to create a websocket client that listens to: **ws://localhost:3000**.
+The first thing your algorithm should do is create a websocket client that listens to: **ws://localhost:3000**.

 ```hkube-tabs
 # { "hkube": true, "schema": "connect" }